rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/deployment/kubeadm/ubuntu-single-node-vm/README.md

 ## Pre-requisites

 1. A vanilla Ubuntu 16.04 or 18.04 VM.
 All dependencies will be setup by the script.
 Using Azure Linux VMs is not yet supported.
-1. VM should have at least 8CPUs, 64GB RAM and 100GB disk space.After installing the images you will be left with 50GB for data/logs across all components.
+1. VM should have at least 8 CPUs, 64GB RAM and 100GB disk space.
+After installing the images you will be left with 50GB for data/logs across all components.

 ## Instructions